Onboard your connected account

 Onboard your connected accounts to your marketplace.

 Alternatively, you can also build out a custom onboarding flow using embedded components or the API.
-To streamline compliance and maintenance, use Accounts Links or create your own onboarding flow with embedded components.
+To streamline compliance and maintenance, use Account Links or create your own onboarding flow with embedded components.
 This guide uses Account Links.

 The Connect onboarding flow doesn’t ask your connected account for any information that you prefilled.
 However, it does ask the connected account to confirm the prefilled information before they accept the Connect service agreement.